julien-duponchelle/oreille/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Ecoute could always use more documentation, whether as part of the
+Écoute could always use more documentation, whether as part of the
-official Ecoute docs, in docstrings, or even on the web in blog posts,
+official Écoute docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback